Tyrone-Gabriel-Anderson/Omnisyndetic-Transductive-Baryon-Calculator/README.md

 ### [The Geometry of Observation: Defining the Fundamental Shapes of Transductive Coherence in the Omnisyndetic Framework](https://doi.org/10.5281/zenodo.15211376)
 Tyrone Gabriel Anderson (2025), Zenodo.

 This second paper formally develops the **topological structures** behind the framework, including Nexons, Duads, Triads, and Validatrices.
 It introduces all major field equations, PDE derivations, and coherence dynamics used in the baryon calculator.
-Every quantity—mass, curvature, desire field—is derived from feedback saturation and structural misclosure.
+Every quantity mass, curvature, desire field is derived from feedback saturation and structural misclosure.
 No empirical coefficients are inserted.

 > "This is not a metaphorical model.
 It is a mathematically functional field theory of being."